Follow us on social

 google cta

-An apparent dispute between the DoD and the FAA over testing counter-drone lasers, is wreaking havoc across parties — and airspaces — alike.
+An apparent interagency dispute over testing counter-drone lasers, is wreaking havoc across parties — and airspaces — alike.

-But reports suggest that a spat between the FAA and the Pentagon over the planned testing of high-energy counter drone lasers in the region — despite FAA concerns that the tech is risky for aviation — contributed to, or caused, the airspace closure.
+But reports suggest that an interagency spat over an apparent test of a high-energy counter drone laser in the region — despite FAA concerns that the tech is risky for aviation — contributed to, or caused, the airspace closure.
 The Pentagon has previously tested the tech in more remote areas of the country.

 At one point, reports suggest, U.S. Customs and Border Protection (CBP) — which borrowed the counter-drone laser tech from the DoD — even used it to attack what it thought were cartel-owned drones incurring U.S. airspace.
 In fact, CBP attacked at least one mylar balloon.
 (Earlier reporting has suggested the military, rather than CBP, carried out the attack.)